Box spaces of the free group that neither contain expanders nor embed into a Hilbert space: Introduction

 The proof of the theorem involves taking a sequence of subgroups which gives rise to an embeddable box space, and intersecting it with one which gives rise to an expander, in a controlled way.

-\begin{acknow} We warmly thank Alain Valette for his many insightful comments, and for lending us his personal copy of \cite{RamGr}.
-We also thank Alex Lubotzky for a stimulating discussion.
+\begin{acknow} We warmly thank Alain Valette for his many useful suggestions, and for lending us his personal copy of \cite{RamGr}.
+We would like to thank Romain Tessera for his insightful comments leading to the streamlining of several proofs in the paper.
+We also thank Alex Lubotzky for a stimulating discussion, and Goulnara Arzhantseva and Tianyi Zheng for their helpful remarks.
+Finally, we thank the referee for their thorough reading of the paper which led to many improvements in the exposition.
 This work was supported in part by the Swiss NSF grant no. 200021 163417. \end{acknow}